Editorial statute

-The editorial statute, combined with our financial transparency, guarantees us the greatest possible independence.
+The editorial statute, together with comprehensive transparency of our finances, guarantees our editorial independence.

 I. Team dynamics